Art of Medicine: Lupus Nephritis

 Classification of lupus nephritis is through the International Society of Nephrology / Renal Pathology Society (ISN/RPS) consensus criteria and includes 6 classes.
 These include minimal mesangial lupus nephritis (class I), mesangial proliferative lupus nephritis (class II), focal lupus nephritis (class III), diffuse lupus nephritis (class IV), membranous lupus nephritis (class V), and advanced sclerosing lupus nephritis (class VI).

-Bajema IM, Wilhelmus S, Alpers CE, et al. Revision of the International Society of Nephrology / Renal Pathology Society classification for lupus nephritis: clarification of definitions, and modified National Institutes of Health activity and chronicity indices.
+Bajema IM, Wilhelmus S, Alpers CE, et al. Revision of the International Society of Nephrology / Renal Pathology Society classification for lupus: clarification of definitions, and modified National Institutes of Health activity and chronicity indices.
 Kidney International 2018; 93: 789-796.

 Quick note: This post is to be used for informational purposes only and does not constitute medical or health advice.
 Each person should consult their own doctor with respect to matters referenced.
 Arkana Laboratories assumes no liability for actions taken in reliance upon the information contained herein.